 In most child custody cases, children do not spend an equal amount of time with both parents.
 This is the unfortunate part of the divorce many families face today, especially small children who often feel they do not spend enough time with mom or dad.
 Then, parental alienation comes in the picture.
-A divorcee may influence his or her child against the other parent causing the child a lot of emotional distress.
+A divorce may influence his or her child against the other parent causing the child a lot of emotional distress.
 Attorneys dealing with these types of cases find it difficult as a parent may request having sole custody of the child or the child having little contact with the ex-spouse.
 While some parents’ irresponsible behavior may have provoked these harsh battles, collaboration between parents and focusing on the best interests of the child can be very helpful when developing a child custody plan.

 Parents who don’t agree during child custody battles can impact their children in a negative way.
 According to recent studies, children who have been involved in these battles tend to have more mental and addiction problems.
 Due to the severe impact parental alienation can have on the children, the court may order a change of custody after they find out that one of the parents is trying to aliniate the children.